 Should you say you “graduated from college,” “graduated college,” or “were graduated from college”?

-I covered the topic a few years ago (“Graduated” Versus “Graduated From”), but since then I’ve had a bit of a change of heart, and there are some interesting points to discuss, so we’ll talk about it from a different angle today.
+I covered the topic a few years ago, but I’ve had a bit of a change of heart since then.

-The tricky part is that looking back 70 years shows that “graduated” used to be used differently, and looking at current trends tells us that it's starting to be used differently again.
+If you look back 80 years or so, you'll find that the verb “graduated” used to be used differently, and current trends tells us that now it's being used differently again.
 Language changes over time, and “graduated” seems to be a twitchy verb that’s always on the move.

 The current standard usage is to say someone graduated FROM high school.